 It is important that you track every move that you make.
 How many leads were you able to contact?
 How many converted to a sale?
 Most lead management and CRM software platforms offer tracking and prospect flow features.
 For smaller tests, you might want to consider tracking results manually and using our lead ROI calculator.

 There are many providers that offer free insurance leads or deep discounts to new customers.
 Take advantage of these!
 This will help you better understand what a particular company has to offer, without having to put up as much, or any, money.

 These offers also represent a company that is willing to stand behind their product.
 Generating and buying leads is expensive so these providers are taking a loss up front to prove they have a product that agents will want to use on an ongoing basis.

-Remember, just because a particular company is best for you right now does not mean this will be the case in the future.
+Remember, just because a particular company is best for you right now does not mean this will always be the case.
 Volume and quality often depend on upstream lead sources as well as your location.
-You should keep your options open, knowing that you may need to make a change at some point down the road.
+Keep your mind open and try to avoid depending too heavily on any one lead source, knowing that you may need to make a change at some point down the road.

 Your goal is to always purchase the highest quality insurance leads at a price allows you to be profitable.
 If this means making a change from time to time, so be it.
 You must do whatever it takes to ensure that your marketing dollars are being spent wisely.

 Resist the temptation to rush ahead, buying a large number of leads from a company before you know what they are all about.
 Instead, take the time to compare multiple providers.

 Soon enough, you will know which company is best for you.
 This will make it easier for you to spend your money appropriately moving forward.